stefanholzmueller/lazyrpg/README.md

 ###### So, what is it?

 It's a text-based role-playing game that runs in a browser.
-You don't have to play it yourself - the characters are embark on adventures and level up automatically.
-The sensation of progress without lifting a finger.
+You don't have to play it yourself - the characters embark on adventures and level up automatically.

-Sounds great?
-Try it on XXXXXXXXXXXXXXXXXXXX
+Sounds awesome?
+Try it here: http://m1.lazyrpg.eu.cloudbees.net/ (requires a browser that supports HTML5 WebSockets)

 ## Features

 #### Milestone 1

 - [x] Basic infrastructure
+- [x] Main page to "play" the game
-- [x] Leveling up
+- [x] Gaining XP and leveling up
 - [x] Start page to select a username
-- [ ] Known bug: hitting refresh (F5) does strange things
+- [ ] Known bug: hitting refresh (F5) does strange things / no logout

 #### Milestone 2

-- [ ] Persistence!
-- [ ] Configuration
+- [ ] Persistence
-- [ ] Jenkins setup
+- [ ] Pressing enter in the username field submits the form

+#### Other ideas

+lots

 ## Credits: